enricopolanski/functional-programming/README.md

 holds for any `x`, `y`, `z` in `A`.

-Associativity tells us that we do not have to need to worry about parentheses in expressions and that, we can simply write `x * y * z` (there's no ambiguity).
+In layman terms _associativity_ tells us that we do not have to need to worry about parentheses in expressions and that, we can simply write `x * y * z` (there's no ambiguity).

 **Example**